Silahviing/Hangman/README.md

 # Hangman

-Silahviing/Hangman
+currently still a work in progress... many things are not yet added

 ## Introduction

 > This simple Hangman game is helping me learn java and object-oriented programming.
-Though I don't know how to work with different classen yet...
+Though I'm still learing how to work with classes...

 ## Code Samples